delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The Proton mail one is for tech companies.
 They might see I use Proton and subconsciously like me based on the fact that I support encryption.

-The gmail one with numbers on the end is just a semi-professional email I use.
+The Gmail one with numbers on the end is just a semi-professional email I use.

 If your email address looks like "FancyMonkey6969@tiscali.com" you need to change this.